Cohen-Or/cohen-or.github.io/posts/csm.md

 * ListMLE (LMLE) – Listwise LTR model by [7].

 The following performance metrics taken from the paper solidify the conclusion as it stands out tha **the LambdaMART algorithm achieved superior performance across all risk adjusted performance metrics** (Sharpe, MDD, Sortino, and Calmar).
-Most noticeable is that this model delivered an average Sharpe ratio greater than 2  with a monthly rebalance frequency.
+Most noticeable is the average out-of-sample Sharpe ratio of ~2.1 that was acheived with a monthly rebalance frequency.
 This is quite impressive considering that the test set includes the global financial crisis of 2007.
 ![Preformance Metrics.
 Source: Poh et al.](/images/csm2.png)

 ## Conclusion